 Gain insight into the latest Local Digital Index findings on regional digital strengths and challenges.

-Explore how skills, investment, and infrastructure can be better aligned to accelerate local digital growth.
+Explore how skills, investment, and infrastructure can be better aligned to accelerate local digital growth and impact the wider economy.

 Hear from leaders across government and industry on the next steps for regional digital strategies.